What’s Wrong With Your IT Asset Management Workflow and Ways to Fix it!

 Problem #3 Privacy Issues Caused by BYOD

 Bring Your Own Device is considered the new norm by IT firms and enterprises.
 However, by doing so, there is no way an IT team will be able to manage all the devices or keep track of the software installed on personal devices.
-People do stuff like watching violent content, visit torrent websites or even mine bitcoins on their devices which could the company’s privacy policies.
+People do stuff like watching violent content, visiting torrent websites, or even mine bitcoins on their devices which could the company’s privacy policies.

 Problem #4 Getting Rid of E-Waste